gruvw/epfl-nds-game/README.md

 In order to ensure reliable communications over an unreliable and broadcast only channel I designed and implemented a new protocol: **Peer-to-Peer Broadcast Ordered Pairing (P2P-BOP) protocol**.

-It takes avantage and randomly chosen network IDs ordering to initiate a bidirectional connection between two devices after a discovery process.
+It takes avantage of randomly chosen network IDs ordering to initiate a bidirectional connection between two devices after a discovery process.
 It is not tied to NDS and might aswell be used in other broadcast only peer-to-peer environment.

 Here is a simplified diagram of how it works: